oroinc/documentation/cookbook/how_to_pass_request_parameter_to_grid.rst

             # ...
         # ...

-Our goal is to set :contactId parameter with the value from a request
+Our goal is to set :contactId parameter with the value from a request.

 Solution 1.
 Create custom event listener
 ----------------------------------------

 We need to create a listener for the event "oro_datagrid.datagrid.build.after" and set parameter to source query in this listener.
-The we need to pass parameter to the grid.
+Also we need to pass parameter to the grid.

 Listener class code: